ItzJethz/SteelSeriesGG-Sonar-AHK/README.md

 - **Mode Switching:** Cycle through Sonar modes using multiple presses of the Mute key.
 - **Mute:** Mute the current mode with a single press.
 - **Volume Control:** Adjust the volume for the current mode using the keyboard’s media scroll wheel.
+- **Brightness Control:** Adjust the screen brightness using shift and the keyboard’s media scroll wheel.
 - **Quick Mode Navigation:**
   - Double-press Mute → switch to the next mode
   - Triple-press Mute → switch to the previous mode
-- **Tray Icon Controls:** Access and toggle modes, mute, reload, or exit the script from the system tray.
+- **Tray Icon Controls:** Access and toggle modes, mute, edit, reload, or exit the script from the system tray.
 - **Audible Feedback:** Distinct beep tones indicate mode changes.

 ---